by Vova Ovsiienko – Sep 1, 2021 8:16:00 AM • 8 min

 • And of course - the Internet.
 From the 1990s to the present day, it continues to change the industry and the manner in which films are promoted and consumed.
 Literally anyone with a smartphone and access to the internet can watch and distribute movies.
 New formats such as web shows and podcasts mean that the power has shifted from the industry to consumers.

 Every year, new technologies make the film industry more and more open and accessible for authors and audiences while provoking ethical controversies.
-We will dive into the much debated and at the same time amazing technologies that can... fool the naked eye and cheat death.
+We will dive into the much debated and at the same time amazing technologies that can... fool the naked eye and cheat death, including AI generated content that blurs the line between reality and fiction, raising profound questions about authenticity and manipulation in storytelling.

 Technologies that Misdirect and Cheat Death